OlhaSvezhentseva/python-label_processing/README.rst

    * ocr_postprocessing
       Responsible for filtering the OCR ouputs according to 4 categories:nuris, empty transcripts, plausible output, nonsense output.
-      Plausible outputs are corrected using regular expressions and is saved as corrected_transcripts.json.
+      Plausible outputs are corrected using regular expressions and are saved as corrected_transcripts.json.

 - label_evaluation: